BersisSe/feather-cli/README.md

 feather help
 ```

-## Contributing

-We welcome contributions!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description.

-## License

-Feather CLI is licensed under the [MIT License](LICENSE).

 ## Support
+Feather-Cli Will Stay Up to date with the Framework Updates.

-If you encounter any issues or have questions, feel free to open an issue on our [GitHub repository](https://github.com/example/feather-cli) or contact us at support@example.com.
+If you encounter any issues or have questions, feel free to open an issue on this Repo.

 ---
 Happy coding with Feather CLI!